mariojacob/z-downloads/readme.txt

 The convenient download manager for WordPress.

-The main features are the automated processes:
+The main features are the automated processes.

-The same file is in multiple downloads, such as promotional material.
-In the event of a change, only one file has to be replaced and is applied to all existing downloads.
+For example: The same file is in multiple ZIP archives, such as promotional material.
+In the event of a change, only one file has to be replaced once and is automatically applied to all existing ZIP archives.

 [Z-Downloads Webseite](https://code.urban-base.net/z-downloads?utm_source=wporg)

 = Benefits =

+-   Easy to use
 -   Time savings
--   Easy to use
--   Better overview
+-   Does his job perfectly

 = Top features =

 -   Multilingual - German and English
 -   GDPR (DSGVO) compliant - By default, the IP address is anonymized
+-   Security By default: the direct path to the download file is not visible
+-   Extensive help texts
 -   Download statistics
 -   Shortcodes
--   Output information
 -   Download button
 -   Download button with icons
+-   Output information like file size or download count
+-   Output a file lists
+-   Output a audio player
+-   Output a video player
 -   Show MD5 and SHA1 hash in the frontend
--   Security: the direct path to the download file is not visible
 -   You can activate the direct URL path for PDF files
 -   Central file management
 -   Automatic ZIP archive creation
--   PHP 7 optimized
 -   Prepared for internationalization
+-   and more...

 = Conditions =